 We rely on wireless tech almost every single day, and the poor things try as hard as they can to stay ready-to-use at all times.
 The least we can do is look after our batteries with good charging and discharging behaviour to ensure we can use our devices longer.

-The next time you get a new phone or pair of headphones or power pack, make sure you are enacting these three methods right from the start to minimise the risk of you battery no longer holding charge!
+The next time you get a new phone or pair of headphones or power pack, make sure you are enacting these three methods right from the start to minimise the risk of your battery no longer holding charge!

 The effect will still take place over time, eventually, but this way you can be sure to get the maximum possible life out of your tech without hurrying along its demise.